Androidbeingx/OMIC_RESEARCH/README.md

 found in Drosophila suzukii and the lowest in Drosophila yakuba.

-This indicates that the Alcohol dehydrogenase gene has evolved differently in each of thesespecies.
+This indicates that the Alcohol dehydrogenase gene has evolved differently in each of these species.
 The gene product, chromosome, and gene locus are conserved across the Drosophila species studied, except for Drosophila persimilis and Drosophila guanche, where the chromosome and gene locus are unknown.